MohammadTahaBatoomi/next-cms/README.md

 ## 🧠 Inspiration

-The visual design and layout structure of this project were inspired by the repository [`next-cms`]([https://github.com/hossein-ghanimati/next-cms](https://github.com/adminmart/Modernize-Nextjs-Free)) by [Original Author or Team Name].
+The visual design and layout structure of this project were inspired by the repository [`next-cms`]([https://github.com/hossein-ghanimati/next-cms](https://github.com/adminmart/Modernize-Nextjs-Free))
+.

 > **Important Note:**
 > I have not copied any code from the original project.